cquresphere/Update-Drivers-Win10-Powershell/README.md

 9. Stop Windows Update Service

+# Roadmap / Plans

-Next stage is to add logging feature to be able to see all details about preupdate and post update drivers.
+1. Next stage is to add logging feature to be able to see all details about preupdate and post update drivers.
-Another feature I would like to add is measurements to count time spent on downloading and installing.
+2. Another feature I would like to add is measurements to count time spent on downloading and installing.
-I think also it would be nice to have good error hadling
+3. I think also it would be nice to have good error hadling

 # References:
 [1] https://superuser.com/questions/1243011/how-to-automatically-update-all-devices-in-device-manager